SDquest/SDquest/DOWNLOAD.md

 SDquest is available for Linux platform.
 Windows and Mac support is not guaranteed.

 # SDquest download
 SDquest is written in Java and requires Java Runtime Environment.
 All the code is available in SDquest.zip.
-Unzip the SDquest.zip file.
+Unzip the SDquest.zip file and derive the "SDquest" main folder.

 # Requirements